Arapaso language

-Arapaso (Kõ'neá, Arapafo) is an extinct, poorly attesed eastern Tucanoan language of Brazil, closely related to Miriti.
+Arapaso (Kõ'neá, Arapafo) is an extinct, poorly attesed eastern Tucanoan language of Brazil, closely related to Miriti, and once spoken by the Arapaso people, who numbered 448 in 2014.

+Name

+Etymology

+The name Arapásu is derived from the Nheengatu name for a species of woodpecker.
+The native Arapaso self-designation Kõ'neá refers to the same.

 Geographic distribution

 Arapaso was spoken in the northwestern Amazonas State in the Upper Río Negro region.
-Speakers are found in the Vale de Uaupés, within the Alto Rio Negro Indigenous Territory and the Terra Indígena Médio Rio Negro II.
+Speakers were found in the Vale de Uaupés, within the Alto Rio Negro Indigenous Territory and the Terra Indígena Médio Rio Negro II.

 Status

-Arapaso is considered to be a nearly extinct dialect of the Tukano language (the ethnic population was reported as 328 in 2001).
+Theodor Koch-Grünberg thought that the Arapaso were a subdivision of the Tucano people.
 All members of the ethnic group were bilingual in Tukano, and the community was undergoing a language shift to it.
 Younger generations have also received schooling in Portuguese.